Delhi government withdraws plea before National Green Tribunal on exemptions to odd-even policy

 On Monday, the Aam Aadmi Party administration had asked the court to amend its November 11 order that refused to exempt cars driven by women and two-wheelers when the odd-even scheme is in place.
 The tribunal on Tuesday asked the government to provide logical explanations for its request the next time.

-Reviewing the Delhi government’s plea, the tribunal asked why it cannot run buses only for women to solve the problem of transport when the scheme is in place, ANI reported.
+Reviewing the Delhi government’s plea, the tribunal asked why it cannot run buses only for women to solve the problem of transport when the scheme is in place.
 It questioned the need for the arbitrary exemptions since two-wheelers are known to pollute the environment more than four-wheelers.

 “Is this a joke?
 What does one stand to gain from this?” the panel asked the Delhi government’s counsel.